Sell Gold Maple Leaf | Price of Gold Maple Leaf Coin in Las Vegas

 The Gold Maple Leaf has a face value of 50 Canadian dollars and is considered legal tender, which means it can be used to pay debt and taxes.
-However, its real market value is dependent on gold’s current spot price (which changes daily).
-The Gold Maple Leaf has a millesimal fineness of .9999 gold (24-karats) or 99.99% fine gold.
-It has a standard weight of 1 troy ounce (31.10 grams).
+However, the price of Gold Maple Leafs mostly depends on gold’s current spot price (which changes daily).
+Potential buyers also tend to consider other aspects of the coin as basis in determining the price of a Gold Maple Leaf coin.
+These details include appeal, shine, dents, cleanliness, luster, and overall physical condition.

 There are other size denominations that include 1⁄25 oz., 1⁄20 oz., 1⁄10 oz., 1⁄4 oz., and 1⁄2 oz.
 The coins have a corresponding face value of CAD$0.50, CAD$1, CAD$5, CAD$10, and CAD$20.
 The primary factors that influence Canadian Gold Maple Leaf Coins’ market price are collectability, weight, and spot price.

-Where to Sell Gold Canadian Gold Maple Leaf
+How to Sell Canadian Gold Maple Leaf Coins – Las Vegas

 For over 25 years now, Nevada Coin Mart has maintained a good reputation when it comes to buying precious items from the public.
 We are considered the largest buyer of gold items in Las Vegas and Henderson.
-We offer the best deals and prices for the best value of your Canadian Gold Maple Leaf.
+If you want to sell Canadian Maple Leaf gold coins, the easiest way is to bring them to our shop.
+We offer the best deals and the highest amount of cash in exchange for the price of your Gold Maple Leaf coins.

 Sell Gold Maple Leaf in Las Vegas Today